Originally posted on CMAexamAcademy.com

 - Have returned from travel to a highly infected area in the past 14 days.

-For additional details, visit Prometric’s COVID-19 update page.
+For additional details, visit Prometric’s COVID-19 update page and their comprehensive FAQs page.

 Do Prometric closures impact your CMA exam?